Crash Bandicoot: On the Run!: Release and updates

-Crash Bandicoot: On the Run! was soft launched on Android in Malaysia on April 22, 2020 under the tentative title Crash Bandicoot Mobile.
+Crash Bandicoot: On the Run! was soft launched on Android in Malaysia on April 22, 2020, under the tentative title Crash Bandicoot Mobile.
 Three months later, King officially announced a future wide release for iOS and Android under its current title with pre-registration on the Google Play and App stores.
-It was initially scheduled to release worldwide on March 25, 2021 for both iOS and Android, however, iOS version was released two days earlier.
+It was initially scheduled to be released worldwide on March 25, 2021, for both iOS and Android; however, the iOS version was released two days earlier.

-Starting in May, the game received monthly updates featuring new levels, survival runs, skins, and bosses.
+Starting in May 2021, the game received monthly updates featuring new levels, survival runs, skins, and bosses.
 Beginning on May 7, The Noid — a mascot character for Domino's Pizza during the 1980s — was featured as a miniboss for a limited time, and pizza-themed skins were rewarded to players who defeated the Noid.
-The game's latest update was released on September 23 and featured Halloween-themed skins and battle runs.
-On October 27, 2021, the game's development team announced a temporary hiatus from major updates in favor of building improvements and new features.
+The game's latest update was released on September 23, 2021 and featured Halloween-themed skins and battle runs.
+On October 27, 2021, the development team announced a temporary hiatus from major updates in favor of building improvements and new features to the game.

 On December 19, 2022, King announced that the game's servers would be deactivated on February 16, 2023, rendering the game unplayable.
 On the day of the announcement, all in-app purchases were disabled, with King giving players until the game's deactivation to make use of in-game currency.
-Earlier in the month, the game was silently delisted from app stores, which the game's customer support team claimed was a temporary issue.
+Earlier that month, the game had been silently delisted from app stores, which the game's customer support team claimed was a temporary issue.

 Reception

 Critical analysis

 Crash Bandicoot: On the Run! received "mixed or average" reviews according to Metacritic.
-Harry Slater of Gamezebo and Dave Trumbore of Collider regarded the title as a solid auto-runner and complimented the game's accessibility and presentation.
-Although Slater considered the game to be standard for its genre, Trumbore commended the extra challenge provided by the mini-missions and multiplayer mode.
-Pocket Tactics reviewer, Glen Fox, acknowledged the game's authentic presentation and responsive controls and enjoyed the multiplayer mode, but was disappointed by the low difficulty and lack of gameplay variety.
-Gamereactors Kieran Harris appreciated the faithfulness of the visuals and music, and was impressed by the graphics, claiming them to be some of the best he had seen on a mobile game.
-However, while he found the core gameplay to be addictive, he criticized the implementation of the microtransactions, which he felt stagnated the game's pacing for those unwilling to pay for the in-game currency, and he deemed the enemy and boss encounters to be repetitive.
-Nandini Yadav of Firstpost was thrilled by the prospect of a Crash Bandicoot runner game and found the general experience to be entertaining, but cited the high data consumption and lack of challenge as flaws.
+Daniele Cucchiarelli of Eurogamer saw it as above-average for mobile games but held back by its cost structure.
+Tommaso Pugliese of Multiplayer.it found it enjoyable but simplistic, while Harry Slater of Gamezebo called it a "perfectly pleasant" diversion.
+Glen Fox of Pocket Tactics, reviewing the game upon its initial release, was cautiously optimistic, hoping for future updates to add variety, and Kieran Harris of Gamereactor was the most critical, disappointed by the grind and lack of depth compared to the series' home console entries.

+Critics described the game as a polished endless runner with intuitive touch controls, tailored to mobile devices and drawing comparisons to Subway Surfers and Temple Run.
+Cucchiarelli praised the immediate playability, noting its suitability for Crash's "corridor" style from the original series.
+Pugliese highlighted the consistent flow and simplified boss fights, though Fox criticized the lack of challenge, describing it as "too easy" and missing the series' signature intensity.
+Harris found the gameplay addictive initially but repetitive due to recycled boss encounters and limited variety, such as the absence of side-scrolling sections or other classic Crash modes (such as boulder chases and jet ski levels).